 But if the ICO suspects a GDPR violation, it may begin a formal investigation, which can take several months to complete.

-You can simplify your data protection compliance requirements with the help of our GDPR compliance platform.
+You can simplify your data protection compliance requirements with the help of our DPO service and GDPR compliance platform for schools.